 How to Clean Towels using Baking Soda and Vinegar!

 We’ve all been there, right?
 We grab a clean washcloth out of the drawer to do a little chore around the house.
 We take it to the sink and as soon as it gets wet we smell a musty gross smell.
-I was at my wits end trying to figure out why this was happening over and over and over again.
-I was becoming a crazy woman making sure nothing was sitting in the washer for any length of time because I was sure that was what was happening but all of my hard work wasn’t helping the situation.
-It got to the point where I threw out all of my washcloths and bought new just to get rid of the smell.
+I could not figure out why this was happening over and over again.
+I was very diligent making sure nothing sat in the washer for any length of time, I was sure that was what was causing the smell.
+No matter how on top of things I was the smell kept coming back.
+Finally I threw out all of my washcloths and bought new ones just to get rid of the smell.

 I finally learned how to clean towels and get them really clean.

-Then a very interesting thing happened.
-Our washer kept throwing a weird code and shutting off.
+In the middle of my smelly towel frustration an interesting thing happened.
+Our newer washer kept throwing a weird code and shutting off.
 We called the repairman and he gave me some life-changing information.
 All of the work I was doing to try to get my towels clean, really clean, was doing the exact opposite!

-The code was being thrown on our washer because a tube had been gunked up with fabric softener residue.
-When we bought the new washer and dryer they told us not to use dryer sheets in the dryer (various reasons, mainly something about residue on the sensors in the dryer) so we had switched to a liquid fabric softener – not good!
+The code was being thrown on our washer because a tube was filled with gunk, fabric softener residue.
+When we bought our new washer and dryer they recommended we not use dryer sheets in the dryer.
+They said residue from the dryer sheets can build up on the sensors causing items to not dry correctly.
+Because of that recommendation we had switched to a liquid fabric softener – not good!
 Also, using the recommended amount of laundry soap…WAY more than needed!
-He told me especially with towels the excess soap and softener weigh down the fibers and prevent the towel from absorbing as it should AND is probably the reason it feels like towels take 20 years to dry in the dryer, they’re actually preventing the towels from being able to dry all the way.
-These reasons were why even though I thought I knew how to clean towels really well I was still getting the gross musty smell.
+He told me, especially with towels the excess soap and softener weigh down the fibers and prevent the towel from absorbing as it should.
+This is likely the reason it feels like towels take forever to dry in the dryer.
+Liquid fabric softener and too much laundry soap actually prevented the towels from being able to dry all the way.
+These were the reasons why even though I thought I knew how to clean towels really well I was still getting the gross musty smell.

-So do you want to know how to clean towels using baking soda and vinegar?
-I mean really get your towels awesomely clean?
+Ready to learn how to clean towels using baking soda and vinegar?
+I mean really get your towels clean?

-(please note – this isn’t a stain remover, it’s a rejuvenater, a refresher, it literally will make old towels feel and smell new again.)
+(please note – this is not a stain remover, this is a fabric rejuvenater, a refresher, it will literally make old towels feel and smell new again.)